mstksg/inCode/copy/entries/servant-services.md

 To formally specify our API:

-1.  `view`: View all tasks by their ID, status, and description.
+1.  `list`: View all tasks by their ID, status, and description.
 Optionally be able to filter for only incomplete tasks.
 2.  `add`: Given a new task description, insert a new uncompleted task.
 Return the ID of the new task.